What we know about the Beirut blast

 What are the casualties?

-At least 80 people were killed in the blast and at least 4,000 wounded, Health Minister Hamad Hassan said in a phone interview Wednesday morning with one of Lebanon’s national television channels.
-This figure is expected to rise, he said.
+At least 135 people were killed in the blast and another 5,000 wounded, officials said, and the death toll was expected to rise.

-“There are many people missing until now.
-People are asking the emergency department about their loved ones and it is difficult to search at night because there is no electricity.
-We are facing a real catastrophe and need time to assess the extent of damages,” Hasan said in a Reuters report.
+Beirut’s governor, Marwan Aboud, told Jordan’s state-owned channel Al Mamlaka that at least 300,000 people were “unable to sleep in their homes,” adding that “half of Beirut’s population have homes that are unliveable for the foreseeable future — for the next two weeks.”

-Among the dead are the secretary-general of the Kataeb political party, Nazar Najarian, according to Lebanon state-run NNA news.
+Among the dead are the secretary-general of the Kataeb political party, Nazar Najarian, according to NNA.
 He was in his office when the explosion happened, and died after being critically injured.

-At least 10 firefighters working for Beirut’s municipality are missing, said the city’s governor Marwan Abboud.
+At least 10 firefighters working for Beirut’s municipality are missing, said Abboud.

+At least one Australian and one American were killed, according to officials from those countries.
+The Australian Embassy building has been “significantly compromised,” said Australian Prime Minister Scott Morrison.

-One Japanese citizen and one Indonesian national were also injured, according to authorities from the two countries.
+Twenty-one French citizens, several Americans, one Japanese citizen, one Indonesian, and six Turkish citizens were also injured, according to authorities from the five countries.

+“All U.S. Chief of Mission personnel in Beirut are safe and accounted for and U.S. Embassy Beirut is open,” the US State Department spokesperson said Wednesday.

 Some naval peacekeepers with the United Nations Interim Force in Lebanon (UNIFIL) have also been injured, some seriously.
 They have been transported to hospital for treatment, said UNIFIL.